hlotze/pgn2tex/README.md

   - the script processes all `*.pgn` files that it find at `PGN/` directory.
   - be aware, a PGN file can have thousends of games inside, and with this script each of its games will get a TeX file in `TEX/` directory
   - each game's TeX generation take about 1/2 seconds (on my old machine.)
-    - a TeX to PDF generation of a single game in 'hatless' mode take about 60 sec for 4-5 PDF pages Din A4; e.g. the complete generation of the PDF example 'Tata Steel Masters 2022' (1.300 pages) take about 4 hours.
+    - a TeX to PDF generation of a single game in 'hatless' mode take about 60 sec for 4-5 PDF pages Din A4; e.g. the complete generation of the PDF  'Tata Steel Masters 2022' (1.300 pages) take about 4 hours.
   - my works here was not possible without [`python chess`](https://github.com/niklasf/python-chess) and for TeX / PDF generation: [`TeX Live`](https://www.tug.org/texlive/)

   ![TeX folder structure](tex_folder_structure.png)